littleosbook/aenix/doc/book/segmentation.md

     mov es, 0x10
     ; ...

-To load `cs` we have do make a "far jump":
+To load `cs` we have to do a "far jump":

         ; using previous cs
         jmp 0x08:flush_cs